Last updated: May 12, 2023

 “My obedience encouraged their obedience to God and a deeper commitment,” she said.
 “My cousins said, ‘If you did it, then we can also follow Jesus whole-heartedly.’”

-Velma is pursuing a dual degree in Christian Education and Christian Leadership and expects to graduate in 2017.
-She also works remotely at International Leadership Institute, training other leaders to go into the field.
+Velma graduated with a dual degree in Christian Education and Christian Leadership in 2017.
+As she earned her degrees, she worked remotely at International Leadership Institute, training other leaders to go into the field.

 “I want to get back to the field as soon as possible,” Velma said.
 “My heart is drawn to nations that are recovering from natural disasters or war.
 I want to blend education with leadership training to provide quality training for the next generation.”